dspydev/python-projects/README.md

 # Python-Projects

-Python-Projects is a repository that contains a collection of projects primarily made with Python.
+Python-Projects is a repository created by Damien SOULÉ that contains a collection of projects primarily made with Python.
 Feel free to draw inspiration from the projects and optimize the code according to your needs.
 Be imaginative!

 # Projects